State Bank Of India Offers Auto Debit Facility For Making NPS Contributions, Details Here

 SBI or State Bank of India offers an auto debit facility for a customer to make contributions to his or her National Pension System (NPS) account.
 This was said by the country's largest bank, SBI, on microblogging site Twitter.
 NPS - which has no fixed rate of interest - offers market-linked investment return with the option of making adjustments in portfolio.
 While making an investment in NPS, an individual can design a portfolio of his or her choice by entering preference for exposure in asset classes such as equity, corporate debt and government securities.
 SBI's auto-debit - or auto withdrawal - facility enables the user to instruct the bank to make NPS contributions at regular monthly intervals, according to SBI.
-This helps the customer enjoy "low cost of investing" in NPS (National Pension System), the bank noted.
 (Also read: Planning your retirement?
 Read about Atal Pension Scheme)

 Instruct the bank to make the contributions at regular monthly intervals and enjoy the low cost of investing in the #NationalPensionSystem.
 Register your account at https://t.co/iZkW9hpl83 today!
 For details visit https://t.co/B1f4rdootN#SBI#NPS#NationalPensionScheme#Pensionpic.twitter.com/ltZUGMAxrOState Bank of India (@TheOfficialSBI) July 30, 2018